Why I overexpose my photographs (….most of the time)

 No technique works in all situations.
 This is true for ETTR.
 Getting the exposure adjusted correctly can sometimes take several attempts.
 It takes lots of practice to make these changes quickly.

-Rapidly changing lighting conditions can be difficult.
-On a partly sunny day with fast moving clouds that are creating alternating bright and shady conditions makes it difficult, and sometimes, impossible to keep up.
+Rapidly changing lighting conditions can be difficult to handle.
+On a partly sunny day, fast-moving clouds create alternating bright and shady conditions, making it difficult, and sometimes impossible, to keep up.

 Any circumstance that requires you to make a quick exposure decision makes ETTR difficult to use.
 Some examples would be weddings, wildlife, and outdoor sporting events.